NicMcPhee/web-sockets-example/README.md

 to your project and should be removed once you've started.

-:exclamation: You should remove this sentence and the text above, and replace them with least an elevator pitch description of your project so that if someone comes to this repo they'll know what the project is about.
+:exclamation: You should remove this sentence and the text above, and replace them with at least an elevator pitch description of your project so that if someone comes to this repo they'll know what the project is about.

 ## [Development](DEVELOPMENT.md)